 I made my way further south-east to Rio de Janeiro, an incredibly magical city that immediately stole my heart.
 I could speak of Rio for an eternity, so that’ll have to be for another post.
 My plan was to experience carnaval at its peak.

 And what an experience carvanal was.
-Imagine a beautiful beach, surrounded by jaw-droppingly adonis and aphrodite’s parading their bronzed bodies, drunk out of their minds, and dancing to the swirling beats all over town.
-To that add a blazing sun, jungle lush impregananting the inside and outside of Rio.
-Hot bodies, hot weather, unforgetabble time.
+Imagine a beautiful beach, surrounded by jaw-dropping Adonis and Aphrodite’s parading their bronzed bodies, drunk out of their minds, and dancing to the swirling beats all over town.
+To that add a blazing sun, jungle lush impregnating the inside and outside of Rio.
+Hot bodies, hot weather, unforgettable time.
 My eyes were feasting on every single detail.

 “Postos 8 and 9: Good for rainbow flags and a daytime party vibe